2018 Lenten Activities & Resources

 - Monday, March 26th: 7:00 p.m. — Immaculate Conception Church.

 Almsgiving is a sign of our care for those in need and an expression of our gratitude for all that God has given to us.

 ICSJ Parish Food Pantry

-Throughout Lent we are collecting donations and non-perishable items for our Parish Food Pantry.
-Special grocery bags will be available at Masses; just take it home, fill it with non-perishable items, and return it to church or to our Parish Offices during the week.
-Monetary donations can be made to the Food Pantry, here.
+Throughout Lent we are collecting donations and non-perishable items for our Parish Food Pantry and our Sharing Parish, Assumption, BVM.
+Special grocery bags will be available at Masses; just take one home, fill it with non-perishable items, and return it to church or to our Parish Office.
+(Make a monetary donation)